yeoman/yeoman/cli/lib/generators/readme.md

     util.inherits(Generator, yeoman.generators.Base);

     Generator.prototype.createInitializerFile = function() {
-      this.write('config/initializers/initializer.js', "# Add initialization content here");
+      this.write('app/js/initializer.js', "// Add initialization content here\n");
     };

-**Note** Maybe we can provide some OO sugar instead of the typical constructor call + util.inherits.
-Very much Backbone inspired, with some auto-propagated `extend` method on generators (maybe even based on Backbone.Model or something)

-`createFile` is method provided by `yeoman.generators.Base`, and is a basic facade to `grunt.file` API.
-When we "write" things, this happen relative to the working directory (that is the Gruntfile location, the Gruntfile is resolved internally, walking up the FS until one is found).
+`write` is a method provided by `yeoman.generators.Base`, and is a basic facade to `grunt.file` API.
+When we "write" things, this happen relative to the working directory (that is the Gruntfile location, the Gruntfile is resolved internally, walking up the FS until one is found.
+This is most likely the root of the yeoman application).

 Our new generator is quite simple: it inherits from `yeoman.generators.Base` and has one method definition.
-Each public method in the generator is executed when a generator is invoked (first level method in the prototype chain, eg.
+Each "public" method in the generator is executed when a generator is invoked (first level method in the prototype chain, eg.  `Base` class method are not called).
+There are two exceptions, generators won't run:

+- any method begining with the `_` prefix.
+- a `constructor` method, specifically used with generators written in CoffeeScript

-`Base` class method are not called).
-Finally, we invoke the `create_file` method that will create a file at the given destination with the given content.
+Finally, we invoke the `write` method that will create a file at the given destination with the given content.

 **Note**: So, generators should do their task synchronously.
 We lack right now the API to be able to do things asynchronously (which we might need).
+A `this.async()` method should be implemented, returns a new handler to call on completion.

+Now, we can see that the initializer generator available to use if we output the list of available generators in this application:

+    $ yeoman generate

+    Usage: yeoman generate GENERATOR [args] [options]
+    ...

+    Please choose a generator below.

+    ...

+    Initializer:
+      initializer

 To invoke our new generator, we just need to do: